DarkEchoIf/cse15l-lab-reports/lab-report-week-5.md

 .txt

 ```
-As always, commands can make things easier if you are dealing with large amount of lines/data, for instance, the code below prints plane for far more than 17 times(the number of .txt above).
+As always, commands can make things easier if you are dealing with large amount of lines/data, for instance, the code below prints the key words for far more than 17 times(the number of .txt above).
 ```
 $ grep -o "plane" 911report/chapter-1.txt
 plane